iota-community/iota-node-manager/README.md

 * (A) APT:  run the following command ```./hornet tool jwt-api```
 *  (B) Nuriel Playbook: https://github.com/nuriel77/hornet-playbook#get-jwt-token
+*  (C) Swarm: Go to Hornet Configuration, select JWT in the menu and generate a new Token.

 Unfortunately this requires you to temporary shutdown the node before generating it.